The A Word

 Why Watch

-Tone: Empathetic, analytical, and archival.
+Tone: Empathetic, grounded, and socially significant.

 AI Critic Analysis